Alfresco/alfresco-content-app/docs/features/info-drawer.md

 ## Comments tab

 The Comments tab displays all comments made on the selected node in the respoistory by using the [Comments Component](https://www.alfresco.com/abn/adf/core/comments.component/).
 Users can post new comments that will be displayed immediately.

+## Versions tab
+Versions tab displays all versions of the selected node.